BOARD OF DIRECTORS

 Prior to joining LAUP, Broadnax worked as a consultant for the Los Angeles County Office of Education (LACOE), San Bernardino City Unified School District and the San Bernardino County Superintendent of Schools, as well as local charter schools.
 Throughout her tenure with other nonprofit organizations and governmental entities – most notably Girl Scouts of Greater Los Angeles, House of Ruth and Fontana Unified School District – she has built and refined a robust fundraising and advancement skill-set that includes business development, public relations and strategic planning practices.

-Broadnax has an M.A. in Business Administration, with an emphasis in Management, Strategy and Leadership, from Claremont Graduate University; She has a B.A. in Management from Azusa Pacific University.
+Broadnax has an MBA in Business Administration, with an emphasis in Management, Strategy and Leadership, from Claremont Graduate University; She has a B.A. in Management from Azusa Pacific University.

 Managing Director of Information Technology